CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2a-OSLayer/Stacks/BB_Eclipse_Oniro.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Need for a unified, vendor-neutral development framework that supports multiple kernels (Linux, Zephyr) and device classes from a single codebase, enabling consistent development across heterogeneous IoT and automotive platforms.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system